Hypercacher kosher supermarket siege: Hostage-taking

 Lassana Bathily, a Malian-born Muslim shop assistant, was also hailed as a hero in the hostage crisis for hiding people from the gunman and assisting police after his escape.
 During the hostage crisis, Bathily helped hide hostages in a cold storage container in the basement.
 Bathily then tried to call the police, but the line was busy, so he called his friend, a Frenchman named Dennis Mercier, and Mercier alerted the authorities about the hostage situation by flagging down a policeman.
 When Coulibaly opened fire in the store, killing Cohen, Hattab, Saada, and Braham and taking hostages, Bathily led fifteen people into the downstairs cold storage room for safety.
 Bathily was then able to escape alone by slipping out of the store using elevator equipment.
 Upon leaving the store, he was immediately handcuffed and arrested by police who suspected him of playing a role in the attack.
 He was released after an hour and a half.
 Bathily also provided the officers with a key to open the store's metal blinds.

-Coulibaly was reportedly in contact with the Kouachi brothers as the sieges of both and the brothers progressed simultaneously, and told police that he would kill hostages if the brothers were harmed.
+Coulibaly was reportedly in contact with the Kouachi brothers as the sieges of both him and the brothers progressed simultaneously, and told police that he would kill hostages if the brothers were harmed.
 Nearby schools were placed under lock-down, and local Jewish businesses were shut down as a precaution.

 In 2015, several hostages sued French media over its coverage; in particular the French 24-hour news channel BFMTV.
 The lawyer representing the group, Patrick Klugman, said that hostages' lives were endangered by the coverage which revealed a cold room as one of their hiding places.